iPhone Software Engineering

 You are recommended to have completed the following subjects(s) or have equivalent knowledge before starting this subject:

-iPhone Software Engineering is concerned with the development of applications on the Apple iOS and Apple Watch platforms.
-SWIFT and the Apple iOS 10/11 SDK will be used as a basis for teaching programming techniques and design patterns related to the development of standalone applications and mobile portals to enterprise and m-commerce systems.
+iPhone Software Engineering is concerned with the development of applications on Apple's iOS and watchOS platforms.
+SWIFT and the iOS 10 and 11 SDK will be used as a basis for teaching programming techniques and design patterns related to the development of standalone applications and mobile portals to enterprise and m-commerce systems.

 - Assignment 1 (25%)